IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 <h2 id=h2>Front-End Examples</h2>

 - Front-end development typically uses a combination of HTML, CSS, and JavaScript.
-- HTML structures the content, CSS styles the appearance, and JavaScript adds interactivity and dynamic behavior to the webpage.
+- HTML structures the content, CSS styles the appearance, and JavaScript adds interactivity and dynamic behaviour to the web page.
 - Frameworks and libraries like React, Vue.js, and Bootstrap are commonly used to streamline development, enhance functionality, and ensure responsive design for various devices.

-<h3 id=h2.1> Example Webpages </h3>
+<h3 id=h2.1> Example Web pages </h3>

 - In this guide, very basic examples on using HTML, CSS, and Bootstrap will be provided to aide you.

-- You should find in the `/Front-End` directory four html files.
-These are given to you as example webpages developed with incrementally completeness.
+- You should find in the `/Front-End` directory four HTML files.
+These are given to you as example web pages developed incrementally.

-- The [`home.html`](Front-End/home.html) and [`login.html`](Front-End/home.html) are barebone html files with no stylings implemened.
+- The [`home.html`](Front-End/home.html) and [`login.html`](Front-End/home.html) are bare-bones HTML files with no stylings implemented.

   - They illustrate the essential structure and minimal content required to create a web page front-end using only HTML elements.

 - the [`signup.html`](Front-End/signup.html) uses a [CSS file](static/assets/style_signup.css) to style its contents.

-  - This is to demonstrate how CSS enhances the visual presentation by adding styles such as changing the color of a button when hovered over, making the page more visually appealing and interactive
+  - This is to demonstrate how CSS enhances the visual presentation by adding styles such as changing the colour of a button when hovered over, making the page more visually appealing and interactive

-- the [`view_patient.html`](Front-End/view_patients.html) uses both a [CSS file](static/assets/style_view_patients.css) autilizes both a CSS file and the **Bootstrap** framework for its design.
+- the [`view_patient.html`](Front-End/view_patients.html) uses both a [CSS file](static/assets/style_view_patients.css) and the **Bootstrap** framework for its design.
-  - This demonstrates how Bootstrap's extensive library of prebuilt components, utilities, and layout options simplifies development, allowing for the creation of visually appealing pages with minimal custom CSS.
+  - This demonstrates how Bootstrap's extensive library of pre-built components, utilities, and layout options simplifies development, allowing for the creation of visually appealing pages with minimal custom CSS.
 Additionally, CSS can be used alongside Bootstrap to override default styles and introduce custom designs for a unique look.

 <h3 id=h2.2>Using Bootstrap</h3>